Jonathan Ericsson

-Jonathan Ericsson (born 2 March 1984) is a Swedish former professional ice hockey defenceman who notably played for the Detroit Red Wings of the National Hockey League (NHL).
-Ericsson was drafted in the ninth round, 291st overall, in the 2002 NHL Entry Draft, the final pick of the draft.
-He has played his entire NHL career with the Red Wings organization.
+Jonathan Ericsson (born 2 March 1984) is a Swedish former professional ice hockey player.
+A defenceman, he was drafted in the ninth round, 291st overall, of the 2002 NHL entry draft and was the final pick of the draft.
+He has played his entire National Hockey League (NHL) career with the Red Wings organization.

 Playing career

 Ericsson originally began his playing career as a centre, playing all but one game of the 2001–02 season at the position for HC Vita Hästen's junior team.
 However, after playing one game as a defenceman, Detroit Red Wings scout Håkan Andersson convinced Ericsson to permanently transition to defence.

-Ericsson was drafted 291st overall in the ninth round of the 2002 NHL Entry Draft as the last player selected in the draft by Detroit.
+Ericsson was drafted 291st overall in the ninth round of the 2002 NHL entry draft as the last player selected in the draft by Detroit.

 Throughout his next four seasons, Ericsson played for several teams in his native Sweden, a period of time which also saw him switching between centre and defence as his teams saw fit.
 After his 2005–06 season, Detroit signed him to a two-year, entry-level contract and brought him to the United States to play for their American Hockey League (AHL) affiliate, the Grand Rapids Griffins.